anenger/card-export/README.md

 If you are exporting privacy:
 - The script will check against all transactions, this means if there is a card that seems "unused", it may not show up due to previous authorizations or otherwise

+You may notice a citi.py file, hopefully adding that soon :)